heistp/l4s-tests/README.md

 measured the utilization of CUBIC and Prague, relative to their goodput without Skype competition.
-While the bursty Skype traffic has little impact on conventional AQMs and CCAs, we see significantly reduced utilization for L4S Prague flows in DualPI2, both when Skype is in the L queue, or the C queue.
+While the bursty Skype traffic has little impact on conventional AQMs and CCAs, we see significantly reduced utilization for L4S Prague flows in DualPI2, when Skype is in either the L queue, or the C queue.

 ![CCA Goodput with Skype Video as Competition](results/skype/tput/skype_cca_goodput_barchart.svg)